jonesna213/IndividualProject/Journal.md

  * Got saved parts jsp working
  * Realized I made a big mistake....
 The parts image file location is saved as rock auto's website... not where it's located in the project.
 Merchant logo image is saved correctly but doesn't show up...
+ * Fixed images problem after some debugging I just decided to put them in the webapp dir